Mental-NV/BookPoint/ACCEPTANCE_CRITERIA.md

 - Reminder entries are created at **T-24h** and **T-2h** by a timer job and marked as sent.

 **DoD**
-- Azure Functions timer implemented (dev) or background hosted service; tests assert state transitions.
+- Background hosted service with timer implemented; tests assert state transitions.

 ---